chr-ibb/sspanel/README.md

 ## Etc

-Only tested with a Valheim server; that is all I have access to.
+Only tested with a Valheim server, using a subuser account; that is all I have access to.

 Makes use of the [Requests](https://github.com/psf/requests) library.